-This job description reflects the National Standards of Excellence for Headteachers (2015).
-These standards are built upon The Teaching Standards (2011) which apply to all teachers, including Headteachers.
+This job description reflects the National Standards of Excellence for Headteachers (2015) and is compliant with Headteachers Standards (2020).
+These standards are built upon The Teaching Standards (2011) which apply to all teachers, including headteachers.

-The appointment is subject to the current conditions of employment of Headteachers, contained in the School Teachers' Pay and Conditions document and other current educational and employment legislation, including that of the Department for Education In carrying out his/her duties, the Headteacher shall consult, where appropriate, with the Local Authority, the Governing Board, the staff of the school, its pupils and the parents of its pupils.
+The appointment is subject to the current conditions of employment of headteachers, contained in the School Teachers' Pay and Conditions document and other current educational and employment legislation, including that of the Department for Education.
+In carrying out his/her duties, the headteacher shall consult, where appropriate, with the Local Authority, the governing body, the staff of the school, its pupils and the parents of its pupils.